xiaofang007/xiaofang007.github.io/_pages/about.md

   - /about.html
 ---
 ## About me
 I am a final year undergraduate student doing a double major in Computer Science and Mathematics at the [Hong Kong University of Science and Technology](https://hkust.edu.hk/) (HKUST).
-I am currently working with [Prof. Hao CHEN](https://cse.hkust.edu.hk/~jhc/) on deep learning in medical image analysis.
+I am fortunate to work with [Prof. Hao CHEN](https://cse.hkust.edu.hk/~jhc/) on deep learning in medical image analysis.

 My research focus centers on medical image segmentation.
 My goal is to develop an efficient and effective model for medical image segmentation theoretically and empirically.
-Currently, noticing the lack of large high-quality labeled dataset and low generalizability to unlearned labels of supervised methods, I am also exploring Vision Language Models for downstream applications on medical images.
+Currently, I am also exploring prompt tuning on Vision Language Models for downstream applications.

 ## Research Interest
 Computer Vision, Medical Image Analysis, Vision Language Model